IN TIME FOR THE HIGH HOLY DAYS

 Historically, many synagogues (and even some homes) had a decorative, calligraphic work on the wall called a Shiviti, taken from the first Hebrew word of the verse, “I always set ADONAI before me” (Ps.
 16:8).
 This verse was typically written out in large letters, and embellished with other devotional verses that formed decorative shapes, written in micrography (tiny letters).

 We have taken inspiration from this Shiviti tradition to craft a small poster that can be hung behind the Zoom participant as a background.
 The Hebrew verse from Exodus, “Make me a sanctuary that I may dwell among them” (25:8) is accompanied by the English, “May this space be a sanctuary.”
-Surrounding the verse are 22 Hebrew words, beginning with each of the letters of the Hebrew Aleph-bet that represent the qualities to help create a sacred and spiritual space.
+Beginning with each letter of the Hebrew Aleph-bet are 22 Hebrew words that represent the qualities to help create a sacred and spiritual space.
 We hope that the qualities—from happiness (osher) and blessing (bracha) to peace (shalom) and hope (tikvah)—remind us to focus on the spiritual attributes and practices that can keep us healthy and positive.

 A miniature ornament at the top is adapted from the German scribe David bar Pesach’s illuminated Mahzor from the Dorot Jewish Division, The New York Public Library.
 (1301–1400).
 Shushan emek uyamah, kerovah for shaharit of Yom Kippur.